volumio/build-platform-x64/README.md

 # Build the Volumio x86 linux kernel
-Copyright (c) 2022, 2023, 24 Gé Koerkamp / volumio@bluewin.ch
+Copyright (c) 2022, 2023, 2024 Gé Koerkamp / ge.koerkamp@bluewin.ch

 ## **Intro**
-This script is used for building the necessary x86 platform files, which includes kernel, firmware, scripts etc. It does NOT build an image.
+This script is used for building the necessary x64 platform files, which includes kernel files, firmware, scripts etc. It does NOT build an image.
-This is default set to kernel 6.1.y, but can still be used to build platform files with kernel 5.10.y
+This is default set to kernel 6.12.y, but could still be used to build platform files with kernel 6.6.y or earlier
-See the config.x86 in the config directory.
+See the config.x64 in the config directory.

 ## **Prerequisites**

-This build process has been tested on Debia Buster (Debian 10), Ubuntu 22.04 and Ubuntu 23.10
-Some prerequisite packages may already have been installed during the OS install.
+This build process has been tested on Debian Buster (Debian 10), Ubuntu 22.04, Ubuntu 23.10 and Ubuntu 24.04.01 Some prerequisite packages may already have been installed during the OS install.
 Make sure you have the following.
 You will need the following minimal packages (including the ones you would need for Volumio building):